 The little store received its supply of goods from Edmonton House, which had been established in 1795, and it is amusing to note that the first Calgary establishment carried in stock more silk "plug hats" than the present H.B.C. store.
-These hats were in great demand by the Indians, who wore them with great dignity on all full dress occasions.
+These hats were in great demand by the Indians, who wore them with great dignity on all full dress woman to reside in Calgary.